hronovv/hronovv/README.md

 **`Backend developer && life enjoyer`**

 Hi there!
-I'm young, firm yet collaborative backend developer from Belarus.
+I’m a young, visionary, and collaborative backend developer from Belarus.

 ### Languages: